 From Dec 1845 to Mar 1847, Long missed 142 of 642 roll call votes, which is 22.1%.
-This is better than the median of 23.8% among the lifetime records of representatives serving in Mar 1847.
+This is on par with the median of 23.8% among the lifetime records of representatives serving in Mar 1847.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|